Jeevalkant/Jeevalkant/README.md

 - 👋 Hi, I’m @Jeevalkant
 - 👀Data magician with a passion for coding and problem-solving.
 Turning complex datasets into actionable insights one line of code at a time.
 - #datascience #python #analytics
-- 💞️ I’m looking to collaborate on projects as a beginner
+- 💞️ I’m looking to collaborate on projects
 - 📫 Reach me jeevalkantdandona@gmail.com
 <!---
 Jeevalkant/Jeevalkant is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.